NewAddons/p2p-trade-bot-binance/README.md

 - 🎯 **Aggressiveness Competition:** Choose to compete with any offer from the 1st to the 6th rank. determining how closely your prices match the leading offers.
 - 💰 **Price Adjustment Range:** Define your competition range between $50 and $200,000.
 - 🔧 **Customizable Price Increment:** Configure according to your preference to strategically overtake your competitor.

-⚠️ The BOT only tracks Verified P2Ps exclusively, the bot does not collect prices from unverified offers. ⚠️
+- ⚠️ **Verified P2P Tracking:** The bot only tracks prices from Verified P2Ps, excluding unverified offers.

 ### 📋 **Requirements:**